|

 During Tabernacle and

-times, three fires burned continually on the large Brazen Altar in the
+Temple times, three fires burned continually on the large Brazen Altar in the

 courtyard.
 They were the large fire where the offerings were burned, the small